anthonykoch/website/readme.md

 # My website

-v2 of my website, built with Nuxt.js.
+A static site generated with [Nuxt.js](https://nuxtjs.org/).
 Cool, init?
-Still a work in progress.

 ## Todo

+- Find out why linting doesn't work and/or get better linting rules
 - Replace all colors with variables
 - Add these to package.json and modify webpack to handle css plugins